top of page

 BRUSHES

 These are my go-to brushes, especially when using washes.
-Brushes come in 9 popular sizes - #0, #2, #4, #6, #8, #10, #12, #14, #16.
-Extremely versatile size range.
-Perfect for professionals, artists, students, novices, beginners, and adults.
+Brushes come in 9 popular sizes—#0, #2, #4, #6, #8, #10, #12, #14, #16.
+This is an extremely versatile size range.
+It is perfect for professionals, artists, students, novices, beginners, and adults.
 Natural sable hairs have great liquid-holding ability, and soft and smooth blending gives you a perfect sable-like spring back and ability to hold its shape.

 This set is perfect for details with your brush.
 I keep two sets so that I don't run out when a brush starts to wear down.

-These brushes are a Value Pack on Amazon, despite the fancy-sounding name.
+Despite the fancy-sounding name, these brushes are a Value Pack on Amazon.
 I use them for paintings, wear them out, and then buy another 12-piece pack for under $20.
-(Eight brushes are shown here.
+(Eight brushes are shown here.)

 You should clean your brushes!
 It keeps them healthy.